vand3rlinden/vand3rlinden.github.io/content/post/s-mime-enhancing-email-security.md

 ## Sharing your S/MIME public key
 Once you send a signed email using your S/MIME certificate, the recipient can save your public key and then send encrypted emails to you.
 However, unlike [PGP with WKD (Web Key Directory)](https://vand3rlinden.com/post/pgp-secure-email-communication/#option-1-setting-up-a-pgp-web-key-directory-wkd), S/MIME does not provide a standardized discovery mechanism for public keys.

-There are, however, alternative approaches using HTTPS, DNS TXT records, and optionally SMIMEA records.
-Please note that SMIMEA records are used only for verification and require DNSSEC.
+There are, however, alternative approaches using `HTTPS`, a DNS `TXT` record, and optionally a `SMIMEA` record.
+Please note that `SMIMEA` records are used only for verification and require DNSSEC.

 > **IMPORTANT**: Based on my research, there is currently no standardized method for sharing S/MIME public keys, and mail clients do not automatically discover them.
 This means out-of-band instructions are required.